Investigation 01

 End-to-End Audit Pipeline

-Five processing stages from user input to delivered report — each stage handles a distinct responsibility in the audit workflow.
+Five Processing Stages — from user input to delivered report, each stage handles a distinct responsibility in the audit workflow.

-Input Wizard
+Input Collection

-Job Queue
+Async Job Queue

 AI Analysis

-Report Gen
+Report Generation

-Branded PDF with scores, recommendations, priorities
+Branded PDF with section scores, prioritized recommendations, and action items

 Delivery